roheat/Getting-Started-With-Web-Development/instructions.md

   - Change the colors of the h1 and all h2 on the earth page to: #2a8442

 * All text has been taken from Wikipedia
-* Images:
-  - Earth: Photo by NASA on Unsplash
-  - Mars: Photo by mohammad alizade on Unsplash